 Shining light on the brain as a potential therapy for neurodegenerative disorders

-From photosynthesis in plants to the photosensitive cells in our eyes, the ability of light to induce a biochemical reaction in living cells has long been known.
+From photosynthesis in plants to the photosensitive cells in our eyes, the ability of light to induce a biochemical reaction in living cells is well known.
 Using low powered, red and near infra-red light, researchers have explored the potential of this phenomenon, known as photobiomodulation (PBM), to stimulate healing, relieve pain and - in recent years - as a therapy for brain disorders.

 Promising animal trial data from several laboratories, including the Lashuel lab at EPFL, suggest that illuminating the brain may slow down neurodegeneration and have protective effects, while others, such as researchers at the University Hospital of Grenoble, coordinated by the Clinatec research center, are exploring the effects of PBM deep inside the brain in people with Parkinson’s disease.